chetnashah/webconcepts/ios-work/MemoryManagement/README.md

 ![here](../images/memanalyze.png)

+### Zombie objects

+When this debugging feature is enabled, the runtime turns all deallocated instances into a special zombie object rather than deallocating them.

+When it receives any message, a zombie object throws an exception saying exactly what message was sent and what the object used to be when it was still alive.

 ## When you have retain cycles

 * None of the objects in cycle can be referenced/accessed, but they cannot be deallocated either since they have non-zero retain count.